 Veteran founder, Katie, grew up on a dairy farm in upstate New York.
 Her grandparents, parents, aunts, uncles all fostered her love and respect for all animals, from the dairy cows who provided for the family to the wild bunnies needing a little help to survive.
 Her inspiration came from many!

 In 2016 Katie graduated class Valedictorian from Highland Canine School for Dog Trainers.
-This education was the key to helping all dogs.
+This education was the key to helping dogs with behavioral problems.
 In school, she was awarded for her success in the service dog program and invited to complete an additional 3 month internship, further developing her experience.
 After completion, she attended Bergin University of Canine Studies and graduated with a Masters of Science in Canine Life Sciences, 2018.